tolitius/chazel/README.md

 #<ClientCancellableDelegatingFuture com.hazelcast.client.util.ClientCancellableDelegatingFuture@6148ce19>
 ```

-a tasty future has come back, so we can deref it:
+In case of `ftask` chazel also wraps a function `do-work` into  [Task](https://github.com/tolitius/chazel/blob/6bfd0275239ea96a9240efb7abed6adaafd8ee6d/src/chazel/chazel.clj#L194), but now it cares of Task's Callable skills, hence we get a tasty future back.
+Let's deref it:

 ```clojure
 chazel=> @(ftask do-work)
 "doing work remotely with args: "
 ```

-can also send it some args:
+and send it some args:

 ```clojure
 chazel=> @(ftask (partial do-work 42 "forty two"))